osalvador/ReplicaDB/docs/user-guide.md

 Option files can be specified anywhere on the command line.
 Command line argunents override those in the options file.
 To specify an options file, simply create an options file in a convenient location and pass it to the command line via `--options-file` argument.

-For example, the following ReplicaDB invocation for import can be specified alternatively as shown below:
+For example, the following ReplicaDB invocation for replicate a full table into PostgreSQL can be specified alternatively as shown below:

 ```bash
 $ replicadb --source-connect jdbc:postgresql://localhost/osalvador \